List of VeggieTales characters: Petunia Rhubarb

-Petunia Rhubarb (introduced 2005) is a kind red-headed rhubarb and the lead female protagonist in the series.
+Petunia Rhubarb (introduced 2005) is a red-headed rhubarb and one of the lead female protagonists in the series.
 She has a bubbly personality and is a strong advocate for such values as inner beauty, self-worth and empathy.
-She usually wears business-casual or a purple dress and her hair is usually braided into a ponytail.
-Her skin is green and she is more humanoid in her design and features.
+Petunia does not resemble a typical rhubarb, having solid-green skin and appears more humanoid in her design and features.
+She often dresses in business-casual clothes outside the stories, and has red hair that is usually braided into a ponytail.
 Her first appearance was in "Duke and the Great Pie War" playing the part of Princess "Sweet Sweet" Petunia – the scorned "Ruth" figure waiting to be redeemed by Larry's "Boaz".
 Because of this, Petunia is often paired with Larry as a female co-star.
-She later appeared as the title character in another princess-themed episode, "Sweetpea Beauty."
-Petunia also has a reoccurring role in the LarryBoy episodes as a reporter and later her own fashionista super alter-ego: Vogue.
+She later appeared as the title character in another princess-themed episode, "Sweetpea Beauty".
+Petunia also has a reoccurring role in the LarryBoy episodes as a reporter and later her own fashionista super alter-ego Vogue.
 She also sang alongside Larry in the Silly Song, "Where Have All The Staplers Gone?".
+Sometimes She sings the What Have We Learned Song in many episodes.

 In VeggieTales in the House and VeggieTales in the City, she appears as the owner of a flower shop and works alongside her best friend Tina Celerina.
-Petunia also worked part-time at Pa Grape's General Store early on in the series and is seen helping Mayor Archibald in various episodes as an assistant.
-In The VeggieTales Show, she is the leader of the VeggieTales Fan Club, providing the letters from kids to help inspire the theme for each show.
-She also reprises her role as Vouge in some of the "LarryBoy" episodes.
+She appears with her hair unbraided and wearing a purple flower-print dress.
+Petunia also worked part-time at Pa Grape's General Store early on in the series, and is seen helping Archibald in various episodes as an assistant.
+In The VeggieTales Show, she is the leader of the VeggieTales Fan Club and provides the letters from kids to help inspire the theme for each show.
+She also reprises her role as Vogue in some of the "LarryBoy" episodes.